UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Target Contexts

-- This would be utilized in introductory Computer Science courses such as CISC 106/108 and CISC 260 as either a in-class exercise or homework assignment
+- This would be utilized in introductory Computer Science courses such as CISC 106/108 as either a in-class exercise or homework assignment
 - Used to simulate farming situations for hydroponic farms

 ## Learning Objectives

-- By the end of the lesson, players will be able to experiment with hydroponic farming material.
 - By the end of the lesson, players will be able to identify different types of seeds
-- By the end of the lesson, players will be able to build logic gates / condtional statements for automating manufacturing.
+- By the end of the lesson, players will be able to use switches to automate watering of seeds.
-- By the end of the lesson, players will be able to identify the changes that the use of different ecological materials has on the economy.
+- By the end of the lesson, players will be able to collect crops which aids their home economy.

 ## Prerequisite Knowledge

 - Prior to starting the game, the player needs to be able to express concepts of supply and demand.
-- Prior to starting the game, the player should be able to list and explain the concept of different condtional statements either in Python or JavaScript.
+- Prior to starting the game, the player should be able to list and explain the concept of switches.
-- Prior to starting the game, the player should be able to identify the different types of logic gates and their outputs
-- Prior to starting the game, players should have a basic understanding of agriculture(planting, watering, harvesting)..
+- Prior to starting the game, players should have a basic understanding of agriculture(planting, watering, harvesting)

 ## Assessment Measures

-As the user progresses through each level, they receive points for how efficient their hydroponic system is and can lose points if there are any negative benefactors to the environment.

-For example, after doing research the player would need to know what kind of nutrient to give the seed so it can grow.
-The computer scientist would then be in charge of creating gates that open and close at certain times according to the seeds required watering cycle.
-If watered incorrectly or given the wrong nutrient, it could pose one of many threats to your home planet or the environment surrounding the farm.
+As the user steps, the health of the farm decreases if they are unable to protect it against the planet's wildlife.
+Players recieve points for how much crops they are able to produce.

 # What sets this project apart?

-- You can learn multiple skills such as farming and coding
+- You can learn multiple skills such as farming and coding concepts
 - Can be edited to fit classroom examples
 - It’s interactive in many fields of study